thelittlemitak/git-notes/README.md

 ## COMMIT REPORTS

-This is for the branch you are in:
+This is for the branch you are in (you will see also what's before the base; like in a normal branch):
 ```
 $ git log
 $ git log --oneline